dbmi-pitt/ACT-Network/pages/mydoc/etl.md

 These scripts are written for SQLServer and calculate patient counts across the entire local i2b2 instance.
 While not required, it is generally recommended that you populate the c_totalnum field for query performance reasons.
 Be sure to read the README file before running the scripts.
 These scripts were previously sent via email on Feb 19; the scripts posted above are identical.

 ## Resources
-For EPIC ETL help, please contact Robert Bradford at <robert_bradford@med.unc.edu>.
+For EPIC ETL help, please contact Jeff Klann at <jeff.klann@mgh.harvard.edu>.

 {% include links.html %}